Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Scottish and Irish staff were surprised at the excellent sales of the American glossies in their stores.
 Some of the wild west magazines were offered several months after they were originally published in the USA, at the highly competive price of threepence.
 This was the equivalent of 1¼p at the time, or around £1 today.

-A cartoonist in The New Bond , the Woolworth Staff Journal, observed that many men went and browsed while their wives shopped the store.
+A cartoonist in The New Bond , the Woolworth Staff Journal, poked fun at the men who stood thumbing the pages as their wives scurried round shopping the rest of the store.
 Although the titles had changed, the same thing still happened in the early twenty-first century.

 No doubt a publicity stunt at the time, but the Company was very proud of this telegram from Al Jolson demanding more stock of New Movie magazine in the Hollywood store in 1930.